 SENIOR AND SUPER SENIOR TOURNAMENT OF THE AMERICAS QUALIFYING

-Earn the chance to represent the United States at the 2014 Lee Evans Tournament of the Americas, scheduled for July 26-Aug.
-3, 2014 (subject to change), in Fort Lauderdale, Fla.
+Earn the chance to represent the United States at the 2015 Lee Evans Tournament of the Americas, scheduled for July 26-Aug.
+1 in Sunrise, Florida.

 The top two finishers in each category (based on their nine-game all-events totals) automatically will earn spots on the team that will represent the U.S. in this international competition.
 The cost for this will be $35.
 Team USA will pay for the TOA entry, hotel and uniform but competitors will be responsible for their own travel and meal expenses.